 - dnssrv+_grpc._tcp.thanos-store.monitoring.svc # Historical

-Edge sites can lose connectivity for hours.
-When they reconnect, metrics catch up automatically.
-The central Grafana dashboards show the full picture regardless of which architecture fed the data.
+Edge sites still lose connectivity for hours.
+They reconnect, the metrics backfill on their own, and the central Grafana dashboards show the full picture no matter which path the data took to get there.